-Piggies!
-I cannot believe I haven't shared my favourite homemade vegan tomato pasta sauce recipe until now.
-Just like the chunky vegetable soup recipe I shared last week, I make this vegetarian tomato pasta sauce recipe so often for my niece, that I forget to post it!
-LOL!
-I was actually prompted to post this by one of my favourite readers, Eric, who wrote to me for some advice about how to sneak more vegetables into his son, Tony's diet.
+I cannot believe I haven't shared my favorite tomato pasta sauce recipe until now.
+Just like the vegetable soup recipe I shared last week, I make this pasta sauce recipe so often for my niece, that I forget to post it!
+I was actually prompted to post this by one of my favorite readers, Eric, who wrote to me for some advice about how to sneak more vegetables into his son, Tony's diet.
 Tony was diagnosed with cancer at the age of 5, and at age of 10, has undergone almost 30 rounds of chemotherapy and radiation.
-Becauese of these procedures, Tony is extremely sensitive to certain flavours and doesn't eat a lot of vegetables.
+Because of these procedures, Tony is extremely sensitive to certain flavors and doesn't eat a lot of vegetables.

 This recipe yields about 10 cups of pasta/pizza sauce.
 You could always halve this recipe if you don't have need for so much sauce.
 But this freezes really well, and I always like to have some on hand in the freezer for those quick last minute meals!
-Cook up some homemade gluten free pasta (I freeeze that too) and you have a quick, easy, nutritious "seemingly fun" meal the whole family can enjoy.
+Cook up some pasta (I freeze that too) and you have a quick, easy, nutritious "seemingly fun" meal the whole family can enjoy.